mbarnettHMX/beneficial-ownership-engine/README.md

 There are two deployment options for the Beneficial Ownership Engine:

-    (1) Azure Synapse deployment, and
+    1. Azure Synapse deployment, and
-    (2) Local deployment.
+    2. Local deployment.
 For Azure Synapse deployment refer to the Synapse Deployment Instruction document.
 For local deployment on a laptop, desktop, or virtual machine, follow the instructions in the sections below.
+Note that processing speed is

 ### Local Deployment Instructions